 The RTI Act covers various departments, as the sole spirit of the act is to promote transparency and accountability within the government.
 Although almost all the departments and bodies controlled or funded by the Central Government (even at the state level) are covered under the Act, however, departments funded by the State Governments are accessible only in those States which have State RTIs.

 There are certain departments which do not fall under the purview of the given act.
 These include departments dealing with defense and national security.
-Some other bodies like National Security Guard, the Intelligence Bureau, and Border Security Force, etc. The state of Jammu and Kashmir is also exempt from the RTI Act.
+Some other bodies like the National Security Guard, the Intelligence Bureau, and the Border Security Force, etc.

 The right to information is a fundamental right flowing from Art.
 19(1)(a) of the Constitution is now a well-settled proposition.
 Over the years, the Supreme Court has repeatedly ruled in favor of the citizen’s right to know.
 The character of this right and the pertinent restrictions thereto has been discussed by the Supreme Court in multiple cases.

-In Bennett Coleman, the right to information was held to be included within the right to freedom of speech and expression guaranteed by Art.
+- In Bennett Coleman (1973 AIR 106), the right to information was held to be included within the right to freedom of speech and expression guaranteed by Art.
 19(1)(a).

-In Raj Narain, the Court explicitly stated that it is not in the interest of the public to ‘cover with a veil of secrecy the common routine business – the responsibility of officials to explain and to justify their acts is the chief safeguard against oppression and corruption.’
+- In Raj Narain (1975 AIR 865), the Court explicitly stated that it is not in the interest of the public to ‘cover with a veil of secrecy the common routine business – the responsibility of officials to explain and to justify their acts is the chief safeguard against oppression and corruption.’

-The right to know, receive and impart information has been recognized within the right to freedom of speech and expression in S.P.
+- The right to know, receive and impart information has been recognized within the right to freedom of speech and expression in S.P.
 Gupta v.
-Union of India.
+Union of India (AIR 1982 SC 149).
 It was admitted that whenever disclosure of a document is clearly contrary to the public interest it is immune from disclosure.
 But the decision on such immunity will rest with the court and not with the head of government or department.

 An RTI application can be filed in one of three ways: